Mindfulness, from having a Beginners Mind to Showing Gratitude

 Another thing you can do daily to generate positive emotions is this quick and simple exercise:

-We’ve also put together this useful gratitude chart that you can try.
+There are also some useful mindfulness and gratitude techniques that you can try.
 Ask yourself: